 I don’t know about you, but I just love to decorate for the holidays.
 Adding some fun and quirkiness around a (sometimes) stale home is always something I look forward to.

 The problem is that I keep finding more and more things to add to my decoration collection which means I run the risk of having too much stuff and not enough house.

-Most of the things I decorate with have special meaning or remind me of a pleasant time.
-To donate it, I thought, would be heartbreaking, so instead, I would just close the box back up and hide it in my attic.
+Most things I decorate with have special meaning or remind me of a pleasant time.
+In my mind, donating it would be too heartbreaking.
+So instead, I would just close the box back up and hide it in my attic.

 And because of that, I found myself drowning in totes, boxes, and bags crammed full of random decorations from 30+ years.

-Tackling a project like decluttering holiday decorations can be so daunting that it never ever gets done.
+Tackling a project like decluttering holiday decorations can be so daunting that it never ever seems to get done.
 Talk about emotional attachment, this one scores right up there with baby clothes and high school yearbooks.

-The trick is to find a way to remove the excess so you can keep the pieces that you love the most.
+The trick is to find a way to remove the excess so you can keep the pieces you love the most.
 By keeping your collection reasonable you will be able to enjoy all that you have instead of freaking out about how MUCH you have.

-To be honest this is a problem quite a few folks have and is actually something I get asked about quite often in my Facebook group.
+To be honest, this is a problem quite a few folks have and is something I get asked about quite often in my Facebook group.

 Are you new to decluttering and have no idea where or even how to start?
 Read my post DECLUTTERING TIPS FOR BEGINNERS and get super simple actionable steps you can do today to get started!

 So, I decided to tackle this issue head-on.